Ananya-Joshi/ananya-joshi.github.io/index.md

 🌟 Lead of SCS Ph.D.
 Wellness Group (Sep 2020-May 2022)
 🌟 TA for 15-996 & Machine Learning in Practice (Spring 2023)

 *Hobbies:* Pittsburgh is a great place to explore new hobbies.
-I've enjoyed starting indoor climbing and martial arts here!
+I've enjoyed starting rock climbing and martial arts here!

 Website made with Jekyll and Bootstrap.